riverrun/phauxth/README.md

 ## Contributing

-There are many ways you can contribute to the development of Comeonin, including:
+There are many ways you can contribute to the development of Phauxth, including:

 * reporting issues
 * improving documentation